winbench/bench/docs/content/ref/app-types.md

 `node_modules` in the Node.js directory is checked.

 ## Python Package {#python-package}
-An app is a _Python Package_ if its [`Typ`][] property is set to `python2-package` or `python3-package`.
+An app is a _Python Package_ if its [`Typ`][] property is set to `python-package`, `python2-package`, or `python3-package`.

-A _Python Package_ is downloaded and installed by _PIP_ the Python package manager.
+A _Python Package_ is downloaded and installed via _PIP_ the Python package manager.
-_Python Packages_ for Python 2 and Python 3 are defined separately.
+_Python Packages_ can be defined for Python 2 and Python 3 separately, or for both.

-If you need a _Python Package_ for both major versions, you need to define it twice.
+A package of typ `python2-package` automatically depends on Python 2 and is installed only with the PIP of Python 2.
+A package of typ `python3-package` automatically depends on Python 3 and is installed only with the PIP of Python 3.
+However, a package of typ `python-package` has slightly more complicated semantics.

+* If neither Python 2 nor Python 3 is activated explicitly, the package automatically depends on Python 3 but is installed with the PIP of all explictly or implictly activated Python versions.
+* If only one of both Python versions is activated explicitly, the package automatically depends on the explicitly activated version but is installed with the PIP of all explictly or implictly activated Python versions.
+* If both Python versions are activated explicitly, the package automatically depends on Python 3 but is installed with the PIP of both Python versions.

+This means, a `python-package` implictly activates Python 3 if no Python version is explicitly activated, and it is installed in all activated Python versions.

 To determine, if a _Python Package_ is already installed, the existence of its package folder in `lib\site-packages` in the Python directory is checked.